bgrewell/dtac-agent/README.md

             config = self.load_config(params["config"], ExamplePluginConfig)
             self.message = config.message

-        # `default_secure` is a flag provided by the DTAC Agent indicating whether to use authenticated endpoints by default.
-        # The general recommendation is to adhere to this default unless there's a specific need for unauthenticated endpoints.
-        # Although you can force authentication by setting `uses_auth` to True for each endpoint, doing so might conflict
-        # with the DTAC Agent administrator's settings if `default_secure` is set to false.
-        default_secure = True
-        if params["default_secure"] is not None:
-            default_secure = params["default_secure"]

         # `endpoints` is a list of supported endpoints in the plugin.
         # This example includes a single 'read' endpoint that returns a message.
         # The actions 'read', 'write', 'create', and 'delete' correspond to the HTTP methods GET, POST, PUT, and DELETE, respectively.
         endpoints = []

+        # function [Function]                            | function is the function that will be called when this endpoint is hit
+        # path     [string]                              | path is the path that will be appended to the root_path to create the full path for this endpoint
+        # action   [string|enum]                         | action is the action that this endpoint will be registered as.
+This is used to determine what type of request this endpoint will handle
+        # description [string]                           | description is a human readable string that will be used for documentation functions to describe what this endpoint does
+        # secure   [bool - optional]                     | uses_auth is a boolean that determines if this endpoint requires authentication or not. generally it should use default_secure which is a setting passed from the DTAC Agent
+        # auth_group [enum - optional]                   | auth_group is the auth group that this endpoint will be registered as.
+This is used to determine what authorization level is needed to access the endpoint
+        # expected_metadata_schema [string - optional]   | expected_metadata_schema is the schema that the metadata will be validated against.
+This isn't expected to be exposed to the plugin developers at all
+        # expected_headers_schema [string - optional]    | expected_headers_schema is the schema that the headers will be validated against
+        # expected_parameters_schema [string - optional] | expected_parameters_schema is the schema that the parameters will be validated against
+        # expected_body_schema [string - optional]       | expected_body_schema is the schema that the body will be validated against
+        # expected_output_schema [string - optional]     | expected_output_schema is the schema that the output will be validated against

         # Create an endpoint for a 'read' request to example/message
-        message_endpoint = PluginEndpoint(
+        message_endpoint = self.new_read_endpoint(
-            function=self.print_message,        # function is the function that will be called when this endpoint is hit path="message",                     # path is the path that will be appended to the root_path to create the full path for this endpoint action=EndpointAction.ActionRead,   # action is the action that this endpoint will be registered as.
-This is used to determine what type of request this endpoint will handle uses_auth=default_secure,           # uses_auth is a boolean that determines if this endpoint requires authentication or not. generally it should use default_secure which is a setting passed from the DTAC Agent expected_args=None,                 # expected args should be an object that represents the arguments you expect the client to pass into the endpoint expected_body=None,                 # expected body should represent the body of the request that you expect the client to pass into the endpoint expected_output=None,               # expected output should represent the output that you expect the endpoint to return to the client
-        )
+            function=self.print_message,
+            path="message",
+            description="Returns the value of the message attribute stored in the plugin", )

         # Add the endpoint to the endpoints collection